 —Get up a bit earlier in the morning to do something that nourishes your spirit, no matter how brief or small, to set the tone for a more intentional and less reactive day.

 –Step away from the computer every few hours to do something completely unrelated to work, like pet the cat, visit a garden, chat with neighbors/co-workers or do a little dance (or walk or stretch).

 –Set gentle alarms that remind you to pause and breathe every few hours, perhaps adding the mantra, “There is enough time.”

 –Combine weekly errands in one or two days to leave other days free.

 –When staring down a to-do list, ask, “What do I want to do next?” rather than, “What do I have to do next?”
 One of my clients told me that practicing this expanded her sense of time and increased her energy for what needed doing.

-–Remember that Sunday is supposed to be a day of rest and treat it that way, with devices turned off.
+–Remember that Sunday (or whatever day off works for you) is supposed to be a day of rest and treat it that way, with devices turned off.

 –Leave time at the end of the day for no electronics, save for a lamp to read, write or reflect by.

 As I tell students in my workshops on The Artist’s Way, we often say that we don’t have time for the things we truly love and value, when the truth is that we’re likely misspending time on things that we don’t.
 Try tracking where your time is actually going, and reclaim chunks for what you’d really like to be doing.